The “terrible twos” is a phrase that has become part of our culture. It describes a development stage notorious for…

-Turn off the television, clear toys from the dining table, and implement a “no phone at the table” rule to help everyone focus on the family conservation and their food.
+Turn off the television, clear toys from the dining table, and implement a “no phone at the table” rule to help everyone focus on the family conversation and their food.

 Eat together as a family as often as possible, and eat a variety of healthy foods yourself.
 You are your child’s best role model, let them see you enjoying healthy foods and they will follow.

 3. Don’t force your child to clean their plate

 Instead, avoid the power struggle by encouraging them to try at least 2 bites of everything on their plate.

 Food becomes more approachable with a fun name attached to it, think “pinwheel sandwiches” rather than turkey and cheese rolled up in a tortilla, “pink fish” rather than salmon, or “miniature trees” rather than broccoli.